XSiling/NanoMe-Unity-Parkour-Game/README.md

 ## About Operation

-For out game, you should have a Windows Mixed Reality VR headset and a handset.
+For our game, you should have a Windows Mixed Reality VR headset and a handset.